A Beginner’s Guide to Conducting Effective Employee Surveys

 Measurement is the first step that leads to control and eventually to improvement.
 If you can't measure something, you can't understand it.
 If you can't understand it, you can't control it.
 If you can't control it, you can't improve it. ― H. James Harrington

-Based on every new set of data emerging around employee experience, the only definitive thing that has been revealed is that employee engagement is complex.
+Based on every new set of data emerging around employee experience, the only definitive thing is that employee engagement is complex.
 Employee satisfaction, employee motivation, and employee morale are all driven by different factors across different organizations.

 In this case, the only way to understand your workforce is to identify the key concerns within the organization.
 And that can only be done through measurement or quantification of various aspects of the organization.